stephenalindsay/lein-nrepl/README.md

 nREPL plugin for leiningen.

 Work in progress.
-Starts nREPL server, and opens up client connection to that server.
+Starts nREPL server for project, and opens up client connection to that server.

 ## Usage

 lein trampoline nrepl

+NOTE: needs to be trampolined at this stage, lein has issues with stdin

 ## License